 Table 1: Overview of results obtained from manta tow surveys of reefs in the Cairns sector

-As part of the Long Term Monitoring Program (LTMP), manta tow surveys of hard coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* were completed on thirteen reefs in the Cairns sector of the Great Barrier Reef (GBR).
+As part of the Long-term Monitoring Program (LTMP), manta tow surveys of hard coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* were completed on fourteen reefs in the Cairns sector of the Great Barrier Reef (GBR).
 Preliminary results of the manta tow surveys are presented in Tables 1 and 2.
-Sector-wide median hard coral cover remained similar to 2018, the lowest levels recorded in the history of this study (Table 1).
-Hard coral cover declined on nine reefs and remained stable on four reefs.
-Declines in hard coral cover were most likely the result of a combination of coral bleaching in 2016/2017 and COTS predation, although partitioning the relative contribution is difficult due to their co-occurrence.
+The overall median hard coral cover remained low (0-10 %), as per the previous survey report in 2018 (Table 1).
+Hard coral cover declined on nine reefs and remained stable on five reefs.
+Declines were mainly due to coral bleaching events in the summers of 2016 and 2017.
+Outbreaks of COTS may also have contributed to declines (Table 2).
+However, because COTS control has been active the contribution of COTS to coral decline is difficult to measure accurately.
 No COTS were observed on manta tow surveys in 2019.

-Scuba surveys at fixed sites (eight reefs) and broad-scale manta tow surveys recorded low levels (0-1%) of coral bleaching on all reefs.
-Incidence of coral disease including white syndrome, black-band disease, brown-band disease and skeletal eroding band disease was rare at all reefs.
-Density of the corallivorous snail, Drupella spp., was elevated at Hastings reef (287 per hectare) and very low on the other reefs where scuba surveys were conducted.
+Scuba surveys at fixed sites (ten reefs) and broad-scale manta tow surveys recorded low levels (0-1%) of coral bleaching on all reefs.
+Coral diseases including white syndrome, black-band disease, brown-band disease and skeletal eroding band disease were rare at all reefs.
+The density of the corallivorous snail, Drupella spp., was moderate at Hastings reef (287 per hectare) and very low on the other reefs where scuba surveys were conducted.

 *Note: genetic studies show that there are at least four species of COTS.
 These are the North and South Indian Ocean species (A. planci and A. mauritiensis), a Red Sea species (not yet named) and a Pacific species.
 The range of the Pacific includes the Great Barrier Reef and it has been provisionally named Acanthaster solaris (Haszprunar et. al. 2017).